lsm/genji/doc/site.md

   // render template file at "rootViewPath + /blog/views/read_post.html"
   blogReadPost: {url: '^/blog/read/post/[0-9]{16}', view: '/blog/views/read_post.html'},

-  // the default behavior is try to find a template file at "rootViewPath + /blog/views/update_post.html" if you use the view system
+  // the default behavior is try to find a template file at "rootViewPath + /blog/update_post.html" if you use the view system
-  blogUpdatePost: {handlerClass: MyHandler, method: 'put'}
+  blogUpdatePost: {method: 'put'}

 });